bnb-chain/BEPs/BEPs/BEP64.md

 Variables which are prefixed with a req- are considered required.
 If a client does not implement any variables which are prefixed with req-, it MUST consider the entire URI invalid.
 Any other variables which are not implemented, but which are not prefixed with a req-, can be safely ignored.

 ## 6. Backward compatibility
-Currently no URI like `bnb:` is adopted by any exising wallet, all clear here.
+Currently no URI like `bnb:` is adopted by any existing wallet, all clear here.

 ## 7. Appendix